 The National Grange, the nation’s oldest nonprofit advocacy organization working on behalf of agriculture and rural America, is seeking interns.
 The National Grange office is located just one block from the White House, easily accessible from the Farragut North and Farragut West metro stations as well as a number of bus routes.

-We are in the process of several large-scale projects and seek an organized, reliable, confident individual to become a part of the team for the spring, summer or fall.
+We are in the process of several large-scale projects and seek an organized, reliable, and confident individual to become a part of the team.

-While there will be days of endless scanning, data entry and general organizational work, the intern will also help to produce material for our legislative, communications, events, trademark/brand management, membership and sales departments.
-You will get to interact with some of the best people in the country, learn more about the legislative and lobbying process, public relations, programs planning, fundraising, graphic communications, event planning and marketing.
+While there will be days of endless scanning, data entry and general organizational work, the intern will also help to produce material for our legislative and communications departments, as well as occasionally assisting our various other departments.
+You will get to interact with some knowledgeable and experienced professionals, learn more about the legislative and lobbying process, public relations, programs planning, fundraising, graphic communications, event planning and marketing.

-While the internship is open to all student levels and all majors, interns must be at least 18 years old, eligible to work in the U.S. and willing to submit to a background check, as is the policy of our organization.
+While the internship is open to all student levels and all majors, a political science, communications, or public policy major might benefit more from the internship.
+In addition, interns must be at least 18-years-old, eligible to work in the U.S. and willing to submit to a background check, as is the policy of our organization.

-This is an unpaid internship, though MetroBenefits – compensation for commuting to and from work – may be available.
-Additional scholarship opportunities may also be available for interns.
+This is an unpaid internship; however, we would be happy to coordinate with your university to arrange some course credit.
+In addition, MetroBenefits – compensation for commuting to and from work – may be available.
+Additional scholarship opportunities might be available as well.
 Interns with a research interest may also submit ideas for projects that could garner support.

-Those interested should reply by email at firstname.lastname@example.org with a resume and contact information as well as your prospective start and end date.
+Those interested should reply by email to Samantha Johnson, Programs Director, at [email protected] with a resume and contact information as well as your prospective start and end date.
 More information will be provided during a follow-up interview.